schwindelig/schwindelig.github.io/_posts/2019-08-21-skip-dacpac-generation-sitecore-azure-toolkit.markdown

 TLDR: Remove `ConnectionStrings.config` from the web directory you are packaging.
 Be sure that the `dataFolder` is available during build.

-The Sitecore Azure Toolkit provides a handy method to create `.wdp` packages for deployments.
+The Sitecore Azure Toolkit provides a handy method to create Sitecore Web Deploy Packages (`.scwdp`) for deployments.
 A call to `Start-SitecoreAzurePackaging` might look something like this:

 ```powershell
 Start-SitecoreAzurePackaging `